photo from my adventure in Joshua Tree National Park last week

 Add 2 heaping tablespoons of refried black beans to small appetizer glasses or shot glasses.
 Top with guacamole, pico de gallo, the lime crema and shredded cheese.
 Enjoy with Harvest Snaps and your other favorite crudities.

 Now that spring is in full bloom (yep, pun intended) I thought it was appropriate to continue with the floral theme and bring cheerful flowers to this month’s wallpaper too.
 On this month’s wallpaper you will find tiny daisies, billy balls and tulips—three of my favorite flowers.
 I hope you enjoy this wallpaper as much as I do!

 Design and illustration by Sarah Khandjian | downloads for personal consumer use only

 WANT MORE FREE WALLPAPERS?

-Find more inspiring wallpapers I’ve created over the years on my wallpaper page!
-And if you’re loving these anemones, the vector graphics are available for purchase on my Creative Market shop.
+Find more inspiring wallpapers I’ve created over the years on my wallpaper page.
+And if you’re loving these colorful spring blooms, the vector graphics are available for purchase on my Creative Market shop.
 Perfect for all your spring designs…I’m thinking art prints, stationery, and more!

 Over the years I’ve formed a few unintentional collections of things.